Note: An out-of-state official living in Indiana, Kentucky, Michigan, Pennsylvania or West Virginia may apply for an OHSAA Officiating permit.

 Step 1: Obtain an Officiating Application [ APPLICATION ]

-Step 2: Complete Concussion Training - Applicants must complete a course on concussion training, prior to officiating.
-You can get to the link by going to this address on the OHSAA website: http://www.ohsaa.org/officials/default.htm. (revised 8/9)
+Step 2: Complete Concussion Training - Applicants must complete a course on concussion training and receive a permit number prior to officiating.

-Step 3: Mail application form and fee - Mail completed application form, photocopy of valid state officiating permit and required $60.00 application fee ($25 per additional sports) to Officiating Department, OHSAA, 4080 Roselea Place, Columbus, OH, 43214.
+Step 3: Mail application form and fee - Mail completed application form, photocopy of valid state officiating permit and required $60.00 application fee ($30 per additional sports) to OHSAA, L-4256, Columbus, OH, 43260-4256.
 Applications will only be accepted from June 1st on.
 Deadline to turn in these applications are: Fall sports - September 1; Winter sports - December 1; and Spring sports - March 1. (revised 8/15/13)

-Step 4: Receive officiating rule book packet in mail - You will receive your packet and permit card within 14 days after we receive the application.
-If you do not receive this material, contact the OHSAA officiating department at 614-267-2502, ext.
-110 or firstname.lastname@example.org.
+Step 4: Receive officiating rule book packet in mail - You will be mailed all study material, and the testing instructions at least two weeks prior to the testing opening up.
+If you do not receive this material, contact the OHSAA officiating department [email protected].

 Step 6: Annual Renewal of Officiating Permit - Renew your officiating permit annually in June.